MohitKapoor19/Time-Series-Forecasting-Using-Prophet/README.md

 # Forecast Application

-A powerful tool designed to help you predict future values based on historical time series data.
-This app makes time series forecasting accessible and user-friendly.
+The **Forecast Application** is a versatile tool that simplifies the process of predicting future trends based on historical time series data.
+With an intuitive interface and powerful underlying technology, it makes forecasting accessible to both beginners and experienced users alike.

-This repository contains a **Forecast Application** built using **Streamlit**, **Prophet**, and **Plotly**.
-The app allows users to generate future forecasts based on historical time series data.
+Built with **Streamlit**, **Prophet**, and **Plotly**, this app enables you to easily upload your data, configure forecasting parameters, and visualize the results—all in a matter of minutes.
+Whether you're analyzing sales data, weather patterns, or any other time series, the Forecast Application helps you generate accurate predictions with minimal effort.

 ## Features